Skip to Content

 Perfect for anyone wanting to take a natural approach to backyard chicken keeping!

-If your chicken is emitting distressed noises, it could be that it’s going through an arduous process, laying a particularly large egg.
+If your chicken emits distressed noises when laying an egg, it could be going through an arduous process, laying a particularly large egg.

 In 2009, a story erupted in the UK about the ethics of eating large chicken eggs, especially those produced on poultry farms.